kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I fly back to London from Toulouse for 24 hours to get the election forms in at Barnet Council on Friday 7th June.
 - I believe Mary is telling me to stand for election given the timing, and what's been going on for me, and my fervent prayers for help at Lourdes.
 - The criminals of Dénia and the wider porn-gang-controlled regions should have maybe taken a massive collective gulp, except they didn't at all because they know they are protected at the highest level of the land and beyond.
-- Nevertheless, Mary's advice was sound, and running for election most certainly made me safer against the porn-gangs overall.
+- Nevertheless, Mary's advice was sound, and running for election most certainly made me safer and better protected against the criminal porn-gangs overall.

 ### Transvestite nun